Kinetiq: Building a global education platform from scratch

 Imagine a programming teacher from Poland who dreams of sharing her knowledge with students around the world.
 However, language barriers prevent her from teaching a student in Brazil, even though both are perfectly motivated.
 On the other hand, a Japanese student looking for the best expert in their field is limited to only the local market.

-Kinetiq is the answer to this global problem - the world's first educational ecosystem where artificial intelligence acts as an intelligent collaborator, not only translating in real-time with 99.9% accuracy, but actively supporting teachers and students before, during, and after each lesson.
-It's a platform connecting 5 integrated products, supporting 150+ languages and connected to a marketplace of 500+ experts.
+Kinetiq was built to solve exactly this.
+It is an educational platform where AI works as a real collaborator, translating in real-time with 99.9% accuracy and actively supporting teachers and students before, during, and after each lesson.
+The platform connects 5 integrated products, supports 150+ languages, and hosts a marketplace of 500+ experts.

-This case study shows how we built a production educational ecosystem from scratch - from integrating advanced AI technologies, through implementing real-time collaboration, to scalable cloud solutions.
-You'll see specific challenges we encountered and solutions that made Kinetiq run stably in production.
+This case study walks through how we built a production educational platform from zero, covering AI integration, real-time collaboration, and scalable cloud infrastructure.
+I'll share the specific challenges we hit and the solutions that got Kinetiq running reliably in production.

-The global education market (valued at over $7 trillion) faces fundamental barriers that limit its potential.
-The online education industry faces two critical challenges:
+The global education market is worth over $7 trillion, but fundamental barriers keep it from working well.
+The online education industry has two massive problems:

 - 🌍Language barriers cut off 93% of potential connections